 Competitors will make their way up and into the tower.
 At the top, they will be given the "fire" command, at which time the clock starts.
 Load your rifle and engage the targets, which will be at medium to long range.
 The distance to each target will vary (time to find out if you know how to use your ranging reticle).
 There will be 5 targets, with 2 hits per target required.
 On Saturday, the sequence will be near to far, one hit per target, then switch shoulders and go near to far again.

 10 Rifle.
 Sunday Sprint: One hit per target.
 5 Rifle.

 Major Obstacle: THE WALL

 THE WALL is a non-shooting obstacle located between Stages 4 and 5.
 Participants may choose whether to climb over or take the time penalty.
 We encourage everybody to at least give it a try, as it is a serious gut-check and an opportunity to find out whether it would be possible to scale an 8' obstacle in a situation in which that is the only way to evade hostile forces.
 This is a test of physical strength and is designed to allow participants to prove whether they can drag themselves and their equipment over the top without any ladders, tools or assistance.
 The rules are simple: Runners must have all of their equipment on.
 (Anything thrown over the wall is considered a donation to ISIS.)
 The 2x4 supports on either side of THE WALL may not be touched or used in any way.
 Participants must start from the ground (no bringing anything to stand on) and use only their bodies to get over.
 Just jump up, grab the top, do a pull-up and swing a leg over.
-If we're feeling charitable, we may set up a rope that participants may use for a partial time penalty on the Sunday Sprint course.
+We are considering putting a huge tire by the Wall as a no-penalty (and no challenge coin) alternative.
 Time penalty for non-completion is 15 minutes.
 Sunday Sprint: 7 minutes.